Catholic Charismatic Renewal: From the Church hierarchy

 Pope John Paul II, in particular, made a number of statements on the movement.
-On November 30, 1990, The Pontifical Council for the Laity promulgated the decree which inaugurated the Catholic Fraternity of Charismatic Covenant Communities and Fellowships.
-Brian Smith of Brisbane, elected President of the Executive of the Fraternity, called the declaration the most significant event in the history of the charismatic renewal since the 1975 Holy Year international conference and the acknowledgment it received from Pope Paul VI at that time, saying: "It is the first time that the Renewal has had formal, canonical recognition by the Vatican."
+On November 30, 1990, the Pontifical Council for the Laity promulgated the decree which inaugurated the "Catholic Fraternity of Charismatic Covenant Communities and Fellowships".
+Brian Smith of Brisbane, elected President of the Executive of the Fraternity, called the declaration the most significant event in the history of the Catholic Charismatic Renewal since the 1975 Holy Year international conference and the acknowledgment it received from Pope Paul VI at that time, saying: "It is the first time that the Renewal has had formal, canonical recognition by the Vatican."

-In March 1992, Pope John Paul II stated At this moment in the Church's history, the Charismatic Renewal can play a significant role in promoting the much-needed defense of Christian life in societies where secularism and materialism have weakened many people's ability to respond to the Spirit and to discern God's loving call.
-Your contribution to the re-evangelization of society will be made in the first place by personal witness to the indwelling Spirit and by showing forth His presence through works of holiness and solidarity.
+In March 1992, John Paul II stated:

-Moreover, during Pentecost 1998, the Pope recognized the essential nature of the charismatic dimension:
+Moreover, during Pentecost 1998, John Paul II recognized the essential nature of the charismatic dimension:

-"The institutional and charismatic aspects are co-essential as it were to the Church’s constitution.
-They contribute, although differently, to the life, renewal and sanctification of God’s People.
-It is from this providential rediscovery of the Church’s charismatic dimension that, before and after the Council, a remarkable pattern of growth has been established for ecclesial movements and new communities."

-The Papal Preacher, Rev. Fr.
-Raniero Cantalamessa, has written on the topic numerous times since 1986.
+The Papal Preacher, Cardinal Raniero Cantalamessa, has written on the topic of charismatic renewal within the Catholic Church numerous times since 1986.

-Pope Francis has spoken encouragingly about charismatic renewal on many occasions.
-In June 2014 he said: "You, Charismatic Renewal, have received a great gift from the Lord.
+Pope Francis spoke encouragingly about the Catholic Charismatic Renewal on many occasions.
+In June 2014, he said: "You, Charismatic Renewal, have received a great gift from the Lord.
 You were born of the will of the Spirit as a current of grace in the Church and for the Church."
-On June 8, 2019 he encouraged everyone in Charismatic Renewal "to share baptism in the Holy Spirit with everyone in the Church."
+On June 8, 2019 he encouraged members of the Catholic Charismatic Renewal "to share baptism in the Holy Spirit with everyone in the Church."